howerj/lfsr-vhdl/readme.md

 The system has not been tested on an FPGA at the moment.
 If you have any luck, let me know.

+# Tracing

+Edit `tb.cfg` and ensure that the number of clocks to run for is over `90000000` (or equal to), and that we are running in interactive mode, the following configuration file should work:

+	Clocks.. # Number of clock cycles to run for
+	90000000
+	Forever. # If greater than zero run forever
+	0
+	Interact # Is this session interactive?
+	2
+	InWaitMs # Time to wait before getting user input
+	10
+	UartRep. # UART reporting level, if non zero `report` UART chars 1
+	LogFor.. # Extra debug logging for this many cycles 100
+	1Line... # Exit after getting one line of input if non zero 1
+	UChDelay # Delay (ms) between sending UART characters 3
+	CRLF.EOF # Line ending CRLF (1) or LF (0)?
+	0

+Then run the command:

+	echo "bye" | make simulation DEBUG=2 > vhdl.txt

+And then:

+	echo "bye" | DEBUG=1 ./lfsr lfsr.hex 2> c.txt

+And compare with:

+	vimdiff vhdl.txt c.txt

+You will notice differences, however they should be minor, obvious, and mostly related to VHDL report messages.
+The instructions executed should be identical so long as the input is identical, to make sure this is the case the line endings also need to be made to be identical for both inputs.

 # References

 * <https://github.com/howerj/lfsr>